 - Lending a hand in this listing of Spectacular Halloween-Appropriate Species now comes the eerily evolved fungi named the Dead Man’s Fingers.

-- The attention-grabbing term for the wonder perfectly fits this distinctive fungus.
-That’s partly due to the fact that it evolved as a saprobic fungus, meaning it thrives among decaying organic matter.
+- This indisputably attention-grabbing term perfectly fits this extremely distinctive fungus.
+That’s partly due to the fact that it evolved as a saprobic variety, meaning that it thrives among decaying organic matter.
 Xylaria polymorpha serves as its scientific name.

-- The first recorded scientific recognition of this remarkable species occurred in 1797.
-The renowned German mycologist originally registered that acknowledgement under a different name.
-At that time, he initially named the fungus Sphaeria polymorpha.
+- The first recorded scientific recognition of this remarkable species occurred in the year 1797.
+A renowned German mycologist originally registered that acknowledgement under a different name, though.
+At that time, he initially named the amazing fungus Sphaeria polymorpha.

-- While some forms of fungi are consumed, that does not hold true for this variety.
-Although not toxic or technically inedible, very few people attempt to eat them.
-That’s largely due to the simple fact that the outer covering has a hard, wood-like texture.
+- While some forms of fungi can be safely consumed, that does not hold true for this particular variety.
+Although not toxic in any way, or technically inedible, very few people attempt to eat them.
+That’s largely due to the fact that the outer covering has a hard, wood-like texture.

-- Fortunately for this particular variety of fungus, its population appears to be stable and sufficient.
-It’s also reasonably wide spread in terms of habitat range.
-The IUCN, therefore, currently has no listing for it on the organization’s published Red List.
+- Fortunately for this particular member of its Class, its population appears to be both stable and sufficient.
+It’s also reasonably wide spread in terms of its habitat range.
+The IUCN therefore currently has no listing for it on the organization’s published Red List of Threatened Species.

-- The Dead Man’s Fingers nonetheless does face certain threats to its continued existence, like most forms of life.
+- The visually remarkable Dead Man’s Fingers nonetheless does face certain threats to its continued existence as a species, like most forms of life.
 Given that it thrives most commonly in forests, deforestation naturally poses a great threat.
 Climate change also threatens it.

 Dead Man’s Fingers Physical Description

-It must be also pointed out that the Dead Man’s Fingers tantalizes us with its appearance wholly without relying on sheer physical size.
-That’s due to the simple fact that it’s not a large species.
-In terms of dimensions, it represents a roughly average-sized type of fungus.
+It must also be pointed out that the intriguing Dead Man’s Fingers tantalizes us with its appearance wholly without relying on sheer physical size.
+That’s due to the simple fact that it’s not a very large species.
+In terms of sheer dimensions, it represents a roughly average-sized type of fungus.

-Initially, the outer surface of the Dead Man’s Fingers appears as either grayish or white.
-As it matures, however, this changes to black, with tinges of blue or green.
+Initially, the outer surface of the fascinating Dead Man’s Fingers appears as either a grayish or white in color.
+As examples develop, however, this changes to black, with tinges of blue or green.
 It also develops a covering of a fine powder, that becomes more granulated as the specimen matures.

-The most immediately noticeable physical characteristic of the fungus, however, remains the one that serves as the source of its common name.
+The most immediately noticeable physical characteristic of the awesome species, though, remains the one that serves as the source of its distiinctive common name.
 That’s because, when a specimen does develop multiple stalks, these generally bear a very strong resemblance to a skeletal hand.

 - Kingdom: Fungi